-These standard terms and conditions of sale are the only terms and conditions, oral or written, applying to the sale of equipment.
-Software, other products or services ('Product') to Purchaser except for additional terms consistent with these standard terms and conditions on prices, quantities, delivery schedules, and the description of the Products as set forth in an order issued by FARO (each, an Order).
-FARO hereby objects to and rejects any other terms or conditions appearing on, incorporated by reference in or attached to any purchaser der, acceptance, acknowledgement, invoce, transmittal or other document and FARO s acceptance of any Order is expressly made conditional on Purchaser's acceptance of these standard terms and conditions.
-FARO's failure to object to any provision contained in a document and reactronic form Purchaser shall not be a waiver of these standard terms and conditions.
+These standard terms and conditions of sale are the only terms and conditions, oral or written, applying to the sale of equipment, Software, other products or services ('Product') to Purchaser except for additional terms consistent with these standard terms and conditions on prices, quantities, delivery schedules, and the description of the Products as set forth in an order issued by FARO or approved by FARO (each, an Order).
+FARO hereby objects to and rejects any other terms or conditions appearing on, incorporated by reference in or attached to any purchase order, acceptance, acknowledgement, invoice, transmittal or other document and FARO's acceptance of any Order is expressly made conditional on Purchaser's acceptance of these standard terms and conditions.
 FARO's failure to object to any provision contained in a document or communication from Purchaser shall not be a waiver of these standard terms and conditions.
-FARO's failure to object to any provision contained in a document on the carlier to Purchaser in the standard terms and conditions.
-Acceptance of these standard terms and conditions and env Order, both or either of which may be delivered to Purchaser in the Staff or the products of the accepting dese standard terms and conditions. (w) executing or accepting any Order, (w) when Purchaser is aware that FARO has commenced performance thereunder or (iv) taking delivery of any Products.
+Acceptance of these standard terms and conditions and any Order, both or either of which may be delivered to Purchaser in electronic form by FARO shall be deemed to have occurred upon the earlier of (i) executing or accepting these standard terms and conditions, (w) executing or accepting any Order, but here are considered to the purchaser and conditions and any order is the purchaser and conditions and any order is the purchaser and conditions and any order is the purchaser and conditions.

-All capitalized terms used but not defined in the body of this document are defined in Section 10.00
+All capitalized terms used but not defined in the body of this document are defined in Section 10 00